vg-json-data/sm-json-data/strats.md

 ### Leave With Spark

-A `leaveWithSpark` object represents that Samus can leave through this door while shinesparking.
-A strat with a `leaveWithSpark` condition should include a `canShinecharge` and `shinespark` requirements in its `requires`, as these are not implicitly included in the condition.
+A `leaveWithSpark` exit condition represents that Samus can leave through this door while shinesparking.
+A strat with a `leaveWithSpark` condition should include a `canShinecharge` and `shinespark` requirements in its `requires`.

+The `leaveWithSpark` object currently has no properties.
+If needed, properties might be added in the future to describe constraints on the position and direction of the spark.
+Currently it is implicitly assumed that the position can be fully controlled to be whatever is needed in the next room (e.g. to spark through either the top or bottom part of a horizontal door transition); so the requirements of a `leaveWithSpark` strat should be based on the worst-case scenario.
+The direction of the spark is assumed to be horizontal when sparking through horizontal door transitions, or vertical when sparking through vertical door transitions.

 *Note*: Using a runway connected to a door to leave the room with a shinespark is already covered by `leaveWithRunway`.
 Likewise `leaveCharged` implicitly includes the possibility of leaving the room with a shinespark.
 It is only necessary to use `leaveWithSpark` in cases where it would not be possible to reach the door before the shinecharge timer expires.